Avyrra/Obsidian-Infoboxes/README.md

 ## What I want to know most
 Lemme know how the syntax works out for you.
 I couldn't get it to break.
 Maybe you can.
 I tried everything I could think of that uses an -> and // in their syntax and I couldn't find one that conflicts with my implementation yet.
 Lemme know if you find anything and if I gotta change something.
 But I'd hate to change to an uglier set of symbols.

+## How does it compare?
+This solution to wiki-style callouts is far from the first and I doubt it'll be the last.
+Let me know what everyone else does better and where I need to improve.